edubart/nelua-lang/docs/pages/overview.md

 ### Templates

-Templates are useful to render code with ease, they work similiar to templates in the web development world, they should not be confused with C++ templates.
+Templates are useful to render code with ease, they work similar to templates in the web development world, they should not be confused with C++ templates.
 Using the lua preprocessor with it you can render complex codes.